Josh Homme says he's "all clear" from cancer and reflects on recent "heartache"

-Josh Homme has said he is now “all clear” after being treated for cancer, and opened up about the “heartache” he’s experienced over the past 18 months.
+Josh Homme has said he is now “all clear” from cancer, and opened up about the “heartache” he’s experienced over the past 18 months.

 The Queens Of The Stone Age frontman spoke to ITV News recently while out on the group’s current UK and Ireland tour, which kicked off in Manchester on Tuesday (November 14).